chapmanjacobd/library/README.md

         Constrain media by throughput:

-            Bitrate information is not explicitly saved but you can use file size and duration as a proxy:
+            Bitrate information is not explicitly saved.
+            You can use file size and duration as a proxy for throughput:

             wt -w 'size/duration<50000'